playbanq/WebWalletAPI/README.md

 ## WebWallet Transactions
-WebWallet transactions are bilateral, token-based and expire if not completed within a given time interval.
+WebWallet transactions are bilateral, token-based and expire if not completed within a certain time interval.

 + **Bilateral**
   - WebWallet transactions are carried out in two major stages: creation and completion.